IWR2/ProvisionIO/README.md

 7. Click Add Permissions
 8. Select your ProvisionIO API and check read:users
 9. Click Add Permissions
-Step 6.5 Assign Admin Role to Your User
+Step 6.5 Assign Admin Role and Permissions to Your Admin User Account
+1. Click on the Permissions Tab
+2. Select your API.
+3. Assign Permissions.
+4. Assign the admin account with: admin:access, admin:table_create, admin:table_deletion, read:users, delete:users
-1. Go to User Management → Users
+5. Go to User Management → Users
-2. Click on your user account
+6. Click on your user account
-3. Go to the Roles Tab
+7. Go to the Roles Tab
-4. Click Assign Roles
+8. Click Assign Roles
-5. Select Admin and click Assign
+9. Select Admin and click Assign
 Step 6.6 Authorize Web App to Access Your API
 This step is required to receive an access_token that works with your API:
 1. Go to Auth0 Dashboard → Applications → APIs
 2. Click on your API
 3. Click on API Access
 4. Click edit on your API
-5. Click on Client Acess
+5. Click on Client Access
-6. Grant Acess
+6. Grant Access
 7. Select read:users
 8. Click Save
 Step 6.7 Grant Auth0 Management API to access your API